netdata/netdata/packaging/installer/UPDATE.md

 docker pull netdata/netdata:latest
 ```

-You will then need to stop and remove any containers using the `netdata/netdata` image.
+Next, to stop and remove any containers using the `netdata/netdata` image.
 Replace `netdata` if you changed
 it from the default in our [Docker installation instructions](../docker/README.md#run-netdata-with-the-docker-command).

 ```bash